 In May 2015, the Company further expanded its IT business segment by acquiring all of the assets of NetWolves, LLC and its affiliates, including the membership interests in NetWolves Network Services, LLC (collectively, "NetWolves"), pursuant to an asset purchase agreement.
 NetWolves designs and delivers efficient and cost-effective multi-network and multi-technology solutions as a managed network provider, and provides a complete single-source solution that includes design, network redundancy, application device management, real-time network monitoring, reporting and support systems as a comprehensive solution.
-The Company believes there are significant operational synergies between NetWolves' capabilities and VasoHealthcare IT's requirements under its VAR Agreement with GEHC, and has expanded NetWolves' existing services to the healthcare IT market.

-The Company's Equipment business also has been significantly expanded from the original EECP ®-only operations.
+The Company's Equipment business also has been significantly expanded from the original EECP[®]-only operations.
 In September 2011, the Company acquired FGE, a British Virgin Islands company, which owns or controls two Chinese operating companies - Life Enhancement Technology Ltd. ("LET") based in Foshan, China, and Biox Instruments Co.
 Ltd. ("Biox") based in Wuxi, China, respectively - to expand its technical and manufacturing capabilities and to enhance its distribution network, technology, and product portfolio.
-Biox is a variable interest entity ("VIE") controlled by FGE through certain contracts and an option to acquire all the shares of Biox.
-In August 2014, the Company acquired all of the outstanding shares of Genwell Instruments Co.
+Biox was a variable interest entity ("VIE") controlled by FGE through certain contracts and an option to acquire all the shares of Biox by FGE's wholly owned subsidiary Gentone, and in March 2019 Gentone exercised its option to acquire all of the shares of Biox.
+In August 2014, the Company through Gentone acquired all of the outstanding shares of Genwell Instruments Co.
 Ltd. ("Genwell"), located in Wuxi, China.
 Genwell was formed in China in 2010 with the assistance of a government grant to develop the MobiCareTM wireless multi-parameter patient monitoring system and holds intellectual property rights for this system.
 As a result, the Company has now expanded its equipment products portfolio to include BioxTM series ambulatory patient monitoring systems, ARCSTM series software for ECG and blood pressure analysis, and the MobiCareTM patient monitoring device.
 In 2017, as an effort to further reduce engineering and production cost of its EECP® products, the Company moved the operations of LET from Foshan, China to Biox in Wuxi, China, and closed LET in 2018.

 In April 2014, the Company entered into a cooperation agreement with Chongqing PSK-Health Sci-Tech Development Co., Ltd. ("PSK") of Chongqing, China, the leading manufacturer of external counter pulsation, or ECP, therapy systems in China, to form a joint venture company, VSK Medical Limited ("VSK"), a Cayman Islands company, for the global marketing, sale and advancement of ECP therapy technology.
-The Company owns 49.9% of VSK, which commenced operations in January 2015.
+The Company owned 49.9% of VSK, which commenced operations in January 2015.
 In March 2018, the Company terminated the cooperation agreement with PSK and sold its shares in VSK to PSK.
 The Company continues to cooperate with VSK by granting it distribution rights for EECP® systems in certain geographic territories of the world.